jharaghav32/PaymentReact/README.md

 ### `npm start` to run the frontend part

-Then change to  new terminal and you can run:
+Then change to  new terminal and in the backend directory  and you can run:
 ### `nodemon index.js` to run the backend part